 Our standard itinerary is 3-days, allowing for time to unwind, explore, scout and pick our way through the whitewater, and truly experience one of the country’s most spectacular river canyons.
 We also make time for side excursions like Peppermint Creek Falls and the famous “Seven Teacups” of Dry Meadow Creek.
 We do offer 2-day trips for charter groups but we recommend them only if time is too much of a constraint.
 Once there, the Forks is not a place people want to rush through.

 This is an extremely active high adventure trip.
-Participants need to be adventurous, physically fit, and comfortable swimming in moving water.
+Participants need to be adventurous, physically fit, and very comfortable swimming in moving water.
 Previous Class IV paddling experience is preferred but not always required.
-We will do a phone screening prior to making the first deposit, and participants will need to pass a Class V Paddler’s Test at the beginning of the trip.
+We will do a phone screening pre-trip, and participants will need to pass a Class V Paddler’s Test at the beginning of the trip.
 The tests are not competitive in any way.
-They are done to emphasize teamwork, build confidence, and help you judge your ability to tackle this incredible stretch of river.
+They are done to emphasize teamwork, build confidence, and help you and the guides judge your ability to tackle this incredible stretch of river.
+Please read our ‘Is a Forks for You‘ page before making a booking.
+And, if you have any questions reach out to us.

 The words “Forks of the Kern’ or simply ‘The Forks’ are always said with a bit of reverence among guides and river runners.
-The Forks is an exciting, extremely beautiful, and magical place.
-And a place we love to show people – Please reach out with any questions.
+The Forks is a magical place – remote, exciting, unpredictable, sometimes unforgiving, and always extremely beautiful.
+And a place we love to show people who are ready for a whitewater challenge – Please reach out with any questions.